 The water conditions should be monitored regularly to ensure it does not go out of balance.
 Your testing kit must have tools that let you measure levels of dissolved organic compounds, water hardness and pH level.

-Depending upon the water conditions you can perform a 20 percent water change 1 to 2 times a week.
-It will help to keep the nitrate levels under control.
-While performing a water change with a gravel vacuum, always remember to add a net line or a sponge to your airline tubing to prevent the Shrimp from getting sucked up into it.
+Depending upon the water conditions, a 20 percent water change should be done once a week.
+Regular water changes will help keep the nitrate levels under control.
+While performing a water change with a gravel vacuum, always remember to add a net line or a sponge to your airline tubing to prevent your Shrimp from getting sucked up into it.

-While Shrimp will not be aggressive with other tank inhabitants, most fish will prey on the Shrimp.
-Baby Shrimp are more susceptible to being eaten as they are tiny.
+While Shrimp will not be aggressive with other tank inhabitants, there are many fish that will prey on your Shrimp.
+Baby Shrimp are more susceptible to being eaten because they are tiny.
 Still there are a few fish species that you can keep along with the Shrimp.
-Only fish species that are non-aggressive and have a mouth half the size of Shrimp should be kept with them.
+Only fish species that are non-aggressive and have a mouth half the size of your Shrimp should be kept with them.

-Here are a few tank mates for Shrimp:
+Here are a few good tank mates for Shrimp:

-If you do not plan to breed the Shrimp then most of the tank mates mentioned above will be fine with them.
+If you do not plan to breed your Shrimp then most of the tank mates mentioned above will be fine with them.
 However, if you want to breed Shrimp, then Tetras and Guppies should not be kept in the same tank with Shrimp.
-These fish will eat baby Shrimp.
+Tetras and Guppies have been known to eat baby Shrimp.

 Shrimp have a densely calcified body or exoskeletons that protects them from pathogen infections.
 They still can develop certain health issues.

 Freshwater Shrimp are scavengers who will mostly eat algae, plant matter and dead organisms.
-Most Shrimp can survive feeding only from the biofilm that forms on the substrate which contains microorganisms like algae.
+Most Shrimp can survive feeding only on the biofilm that forms on the substrate or plants that contain microorganisms like algae.

 At the same time, they also need to be fed Shrimp food because they constantly eat.
 It becomes all the more important if you have a large Shrimp population in your tank.
-They can be fed commercial food like algae flakes.
-Shrimp are not picky and will eat almost anything.
-If you sometimes feed your other fish fruits or vegetables will also eat pieces of spinach, cucumber or pears.
+They can be fed commercial food like algae flakes, but they aren’t picky and will eat almost anything.
+If you feed your other fish fruits or vegetables then your Shrimp will eat them.
 It’s amazing to see what they will do to a slice of watermelon after only a few hours!

-One important thing to remember is that Shrimp need to be underfed as overfeeding can result in excessive tank waste.
-It will lead to poor water quality.
+One important thing to remember is that Shrimp need to be underfed because overfeeding can result in excessive tank waste.
+Overfeeding them will lead to poor water quality.

-Avoid adding them to a new tank as the new tanks do not have enough algae to provide food for the Shrimp.
-You can add them to a new tank after it is cycled a few times.
+Avoid adding them to a new tank because new tanks don’t have enough algae to provide food for your Shrimp.
+They can be added to a new tank after it has cycled a few times.

 Shrimp mostly walk on their legs to move around in the water but they also know how to swim.
 Shrimp are great swimmers and can move around fast.
-They swim in a way that is quite different from how fish swim as they do not have fins like them.
+They swim in a way that is quite different from how fish swim because Shrimp don’t have fins like fish.
 Shrimp will flex their muscles in the abdomen and tail to move through the water.
-They move their abdomen towards the body which pushes them backward.
-The unique way in which they swim makes the Shrimp swim faster in the backward direction than forward!
+They move their abdomen towards their body which pushes them backward.
+The unique way in which they swim makes the Shrimp swim faster backwards than forward!

-Shrimp molts (their exoskeleton), are a rich source of calcium and they tend to eat it themselves.
-So there is no need to remove the molts they shed from your aquarium.
+There is no need to remove the molts they shed.
+Shrimp molts (their exoskeleton) are a rich source of calcium and they tend to eat it themselves.
 The molts should only be removed if your tank has been infected with parasites.
-The parasites can stay attached to the molts and lead to further infection if they eat them.
+The parasites can stay attached to the molts and lead to further infection if your Shrimp eats them.